 Morgan Dunn, Digital Marketing Coordinator, goes back to the old school, and keeps a real calendar.
 “I need to know what’s coming up and what needs to be done.
 I work hard to not overbook myself between work and personal engagements.
 From there I can put in the things (like running and yoga) that help me with stress; I have to schedule it in.
 I’m doing a meeting with myself.
 I don’t bail out on it, and I can plan things around it.”

 As a digital marketing expert, the next thing Morgan does to manage stress and find her flow might sound strange: “Once a week I do a digital detox.
 No email.
 No social.
 I completely walk away from technology.
 All day Saturday or all weekend, I’m not looking at my phone, not looking at a computer, nothing.
 I invest myself completely in time with my friends and nature.
 I started doing tech breaks about a year ago.
 I have a career that involves being online all the time, always connected, and I really never break away from it.
 Even after work, I’d check my own Instagram afterwards; it was starting to feel like I could never get away.
 It felt important to get time away so I can get back feeling refreshed.”
-Ready to opt out of tech?
-Read Morgan’s blog post about her digital detoxes.
+Read more here about how to do a digital detox.

 Make time for me time